-I will begin publishing weekly a new author for students to try out.
-These are some of my favorite authors as a child, or new authors who are writing awesome, meaningful, and deep children’s literature.
+I love to tell students about authors and the wonderful works they create.
+I will be posting about a new author every month and hopefully motivate my students to try them out!
+These are some of my favorite authors as a child, or new authors who are writing engaging, meaningful, and exciting books for children to enjoy!

 Rick Riordan is the #1 New York Times bestselling author of the Percy Jackson and the Olympians series, the Kane Chronicles, and the Heroes of Olympus.
 He is also the author of the multi-award-winning Tres Navarre mystery series for adults.

 For fifteen years, Rick taught English and history at public and private middle schools in the San Francisco Bay Area and in Texas.
 In 2002, Saint Mary’s Hall honored him with the school’s first Master Teacher Award.

 While teaching full time, Riordan began writing mystery novels for grownups.
 His Tres Navarre series went on to win the top three national awards in the mystery genre – the Edgar, the Anthony and the Shamus.
 Riordan turned to children’s fiction when he started The Lightning Thief as a bedtime story for his oldest son.